Orthmox/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variable script creates the variable BEST with value School 7-create_global_variable script creates a global variable BEST with value School 8-true_knowledge script adds 128 to the value of environment variable TRUEKNOWLEDGE, followed by a new line
+6-create_local_variable script creates the variable BEST with value School 7-create_global_variable script creates a global variable BEST with value School 8-true_knowledge script adds 128 to the value of environment variable TRUEKNOWLEDGE, followed by a new line 9-divide_and_rule script prints the result of POWER divided by DIVIDE 10-love_exponent_breath script prints the result of BREATH to the power LOVE